Drink Alcohol Only in Moderation

 - 2 drinks or less in a day for men

-Keep in mind that drinking less is always healthier than drinking more.
+Remember that drinking less is always better for your health than drinking more.
 Even moderate drinking can have health risks.

 What is 1 drink equal to?